British-Columbia/Provincial-Court/Rules of Procedure/Jury Regulations.md

 3. Anyone who doesn't meet the requirements in subsection 2 shall not be a juror.

-4. The presiding judge shall gather a list of the selected jurors; they are required to perform a background check.
+4. The presiding judge shall gather a list of the selected jurors and send it to both parties; they are required to perform a background check beforehand

 5. The selected jurors shall hold impartiality throughout the entirety of the case